MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddCallExtension.md

 > - **Ability to set up in:** [all Microsoft Advertising markets](hlp_BA_CONC_Countries.md).
 > - **Serves in**: Available in Australia, the United Kingdom, and the United States on all devices.
 Available in all other [Microsoft Advertising markets](hlp_BA_CONC_Countries.md) on smartphones only, except for Belgium and China.

 Want customers to contact you quickly with just a click or a call?
-Include a link to your company’s phone number using a call extension.
+Include a link to your companyâ€™s phone number using a call extension.
 Use a call extension to provide a phone number that's not associated with a particular location but can be used for all locations where your ads are showing.
 A call extension is a phone number that is displayed directly in your Search ad.
 You can enter one call extension per campaign.

 :::image type="content" source="media/BA_CONC_Extension_Call.png" alt-text="Call extensions.":::

 You can either use your own phone number or use a Microsoft Advertising forwarding phone number.
 A Microsoft Advertising forwarding phone number is a unique phone number that is routed to your business phone number.
-With a Microsoft Advertising forwarding number, you can track all calls from your ad so that you can analyze the ad’s performance.
+With a Microsoft Advertising forwarding number, you can track all calls from your ad so that you can analyze the adâ€™s performance.
 Any calls you receive from ads that are clicked are charged per click like regular Search ads.

 - To get a Microsoft Advertising forwarding number, an ad group within a campaign using call extensions must have at least 10 clicks and $10.00 in spend in the last 30 days.
 - If a forwarding number is used, you can access reports that provide details like call duration and missed calls on all calls your ads have generated.